 Write everything down

 Sometimes we forget to write everything down.
 Every dime we spend, all the money we receive.
 To create a budget that works for you, writing EVERYTHING down will help.
-If you spent 10¢ on a sticker, write it down.
+For example, if you spent 10¢ on a sticker, write it down.
 Account for all the spending you have for the month.

-Your financial situation is completely different to mine and others.
-Each situation is different, that means that every budget is different.
+Your financial situation is entirely different from mine and others.
+Each situation is different, which means that every budget is different.
 This was my biggest mistake when I first started budgeting.
 I kept comparing my budget to others, and I was failing miserably.

-Let’s face it if you are working on your budget and the bottom line is on the negative, then my friend you need to start working on your finances and fast.
+If you are working on your budget and the bottom line is on negative, then my friend, you need to start working on your finances and fast.

 If you are spending more than you are earning each month, it’s time to face the reality that we need to start hustling and taking some action to improve our finances.
 Sometimes it’s hard to accept that we are the reason our finances are a mess.

-I don’t know about you, but sometimes you look at your budget and realize that it’s too complicated.
-If you are dreading doing your budget each month because it is too complicated, then make a simple alternative.
+I don't know about you, but sometimes you look at your budget and realize it's too complicated.
+Make a simple alternative if you dread doing your budget each month because it is too complex.

-I used to have every single category for my budget, and so many envelopes when I was doing my cash envelope system, it was insane.
+I used to have every category for my budget and many envelopes when I was doing my cash envelope system.
+It was insane.

-Simplifying my budget helped me to have more control of my budget, and when I started to see the budget work for me, it gave me more encouragement to keep going.
+Simplifying my budget helped me control my budget, and when I started to see the budget work for me, it gave me more encouragement to keep going.

-Whether you love writing your budget on paper, using spreadsheets, or budgeting programs and apps; you need to find a budget system that works for you.
-I dislike having papers all over.
-I dislike clutter, so I opt for budgeting program to do my budget.
+Whether you love writing your budget on paper, using spreadsheets, or budgeting programs and apps, you need to find a budget system that works for you.
+For example, I wouldn't say I like having papers all over.
+But on the other hand, I'm not too fond of clutter, so I opt for a budgeting program to do my budget.

-This is something that works for us and we enjoy using.
-Now what works for me, might not work for you.
+This is something that works for us, and we enjoy using it.
+Now what works for me might not work for you.

-Some of my friends rely on good old pencil and paper, this system of budgeting works for them as well.
+Some of my friends rely on good old pencil and paper; this budgeting system works for them.

-If you are a visual person and need to see your budget and progress, then a budget software or app is what you need.
+If you are a visual person and need to see your budget and progress, then a budget software or app is needed.
 You can also hang a copy of your budget where it's visible to motivate you.

 Check out these money posts: